 Below I listed my top 12 pros and cons of online learning.

 I encourage you to think of and share your own pros and cons as well.
 Please comment below.

 12 Pros and Cons of Online Learning for Students

 1. Students can work from the comfort of their own home (or any other location).

-2. Students can complete independent assignments outside of school hours allowing for more flexibility.
+2. Students can complete independent assignments outside of school hours.